fnproject/tutorials/Flow101/README.md

 >fn start
 >```

-The output looks something like this.
+The output looks something like the following.
 The version number below is old.
 You should see the latest version number in your case.

 ```
 ...